-Michael C. Dorf has authored or co-authored over one hundred scholarly articles and essays for law reviews, books, and peer-reviewed science and social science journals.
-He is the co-author (with Laurence H. Tribe) of On Reading the Constitution (Harvard University Press, 1991), the co-author (with Trevor Morrison) of The Oxford Introductions to U.S. Law: Constitutional Law (Oxford University Press, 2010), the editor of Constitutional Law Stories (Foundation Press 2004, second edition 2009), the author of No Litmus Test: Law Versus Politics in the 21st Century (Rowman & Littlefield, 2006), the co-author (with Sherry F. Colb) of Beating Hearts: Abortion and Animal Rights (Columbia University Press, 2016), and a co-editor of the 12th and 13th editions of the Choper et al Constitutional Law casebook (West, 2019, 2015), the annual Supplement thereto, and the annual Compact Version of the casebook.
+Michael C. Dorf has authored or co-authored well over one hundred scholarly articles and essays for law reviews, books, and peer-reviewed science and social science journals.
+He is the co-author (with Laurence H. Tribe) of On Reading the Constitution (Harvard University Press, 1991), the co-author (with Trevor Morrison) of The Oxford Introductions to U.S. Law: Constitutional Law (Oxford University Press, 2010), the editor of Constitutional Law Stories (Foundation Press 2004, second edition 2009), the author of No Litmus Test: Law Versus Politics in the 21st Century (Rowman & Littlefield, 2006), the co-author (with Sherry F. Colb) of Beating Hearts: Abortion and Animal Rights (Columbia University Press, 2016), and a co-editor of the 12th, 13th, and 14th editions of the Choper et al Constitutional Law casebook (West, 2015, 2019, 2023), the annual Supplement thereto, and Leading Cases, the annual compact version of the casebook.

-Professor Dorf is part of an inter-disciplinary research team at Cornell that conducts federal grant-funded research on the relative efficacy of various formats of tobacco warnings.
-That research has led to the publication of six scientific papers on which he is a co-author.
-The team currently has a $1.4 million grant from the NIH, FDA, and National Cancer Institute to investigate how e-cigarette warnings might have different impacts on non-smoking youths (who should be discouraged from trying e-cigarettes) and conventional cigarette-smoking adults (for whom e-cigarettes might be part of a quit strategy or harm-reduction approach).
+Professor Dorf is a member of an inter-disciplinary team at Cornell that conducts federal grant-funded research on the relative efficacy of various formats of cigarette and e-cigarette warnings.
+That research has led so far to the publication of nine scientific papers on which he is a co-author.

 Professor Dorf writes a bi-weekly column for Justia's web magazine Verdict and posts several times per week on his own blog, Dorf on Law.
 He is also an occasional contributor to other magazines, newspapers, and blogs.

-Professor Dorf's work as a lawyer has included a constitutional challenge to NAFTA in the D.C.
-Circuit, and he maintains an active pro bono practice that chiefly consists of writing amicus briefs in Supreme Court cases.
+Professor Dorf maintains an active pro bono practice that chiefly consists of writing amicus briefs in Supreme Court cases.